-The Company adopted a stockholder rights plan in August 2002, pursuant to which the Company declared a dividend of one right (a "Right") for each outstanding share of Common Stock.
-Such rights presently are "attached to" and trade with the shares of our Common Stock.
-However, upon the occurrence of certain events, the Rights would "detach" and become exercisable to purchase one ten-thousandth of a share of our Series C Junior Participating Preferred Stock at a price of \$4.46 per share.
+Percentage Increase in Unreserved Shares Available for Issuance the Rights would "detach" and become exercisable to purchase one ten-thousandth of a share of our Series C Junior Participating Preferred Stock at a price of \$4.46 per share.
 Upon the occurrence of certain other events, each Right would become exercisable to purchase that number of shares of Common Stock having a market value equal to twice the exercise price of the Right.
 Each share of Common Stock outstanding immediately subsequent to a reverse stock split would have the same number of Rights associated with it as were associated with one share of Common Stock immediately prior to the reverse stock split.
-The exercise price associated with each Right, however, would be adjusted so that the exercise price after the reverse stock split would equal the result obtained by multiplying the exercise price in effect immediately prior to the reverse stock split and the denominator of which is the total number of shares of Common Stock outstanding immediately subsequent to the reverse stock split.
+The exercise price associated with each Right, however, would be adjusted so that the exercise price after the reverse stock split would equal the result obtained by multiplying the exercise price in effect immediately prior to the reverse stock split by a fraction, the numerator of which is the total number of shares of Common Stock outstanding immediately prior to the reverse stock split and the denominator of which is the total number of shares of Common Stock outstanding immediately subsequent to the reverse stock split.
 The number of shares of Series C Junior Participating Preferred Stock issuable upon exercise of each Right outstanding after the reverse stock split would equal the number of shares of Series C Junior Participating Preferred Stock issuable with respect to one Right immediately prior to the reverse stock split.